twelvefdev/PracBox/README.md

 prac_potato - Turns ON Potato Mode for Low-End-PCs.
  - It DOES NOT mess with your config.
-   - To revert type 'revert_potato'.
+   - To revert type 'prac_potatorevert'.

 prac_hsonly - Toggles 'Headshots Only'.